krakan/checker/README.md

 ### License

-This app is released under a BSD License; see the `LICENSE` file.
+This app and the Kivy library are both released under the MIT License; see the `LICENSE` file.